smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     > **Note**: If you receive the message **We've seen that password too many times before.
 Choose something harder to guess**, you'll need to modify the password until it is unique enough to be accepted.

-13. In the Azure portal, sign out from the Contoso Azure AD tenant and close the window of the web browser using in private/incognito mode.
+13. In the Azure portal, sign out from the Contoso Azure AD tenant and close the window of the web browser in private/incognito mode.

 ### Task 7: Configure an Azure AD Application Proxy application for B2B access